mempoolco/spruned/README.md

 <p>sPRUNED emulate the bitcoind rpc server as a full node of BTC mainnet</p>

 #### Usage
-w.i.p., not usable yet. follow\star the project and come back later!
+w.i.p., not usable yet. follow the project and come back later!

 However, this is how things are going to be:
 ```